 Space research facilities at Pitt can be found across most of the schools and many of the departments on campus, often organized in the form of a research center or laboratory with a group of faculty members supporting and working with a group of outstanding students.
 Some of our more prominent facilities for space research and workforce development are highlighted below.

-The NSF Center for Space, High-performance, and Resilient Computing (SHREC) is one of the nation’s foremost academic research groups on space research and workforce development featuring topics in electrical and computer engineering.
+The NSF Center for Space, High-performance, and Resilient Computing (SHREC) is the nation’s foremost academic research center on space research and workforce development featuring topics in electrical and computer engineering.
 SHREC was founded in 2006, is headquartered at Pitt with partner sites at Brigham Young University, University of Florida, and Virginia Tech, and features about 30 government, industry, institute, and academic partners, including many of the leading organizations in the US space community.
 SHREC conducts basic and applied research on a wide range of topics.
-It leads and supports a broad range of space missions and experiments, the most recent being CASPR, which has been operating on the International Space Station since 2021.
+It leads and supports a broad range of space missions and experiments, including CASPR, which completed its 4-year mission on the International Space Station in Dec.
+2025, and VANTAGE, which is scheduled for launch to ISS in Q3 of 2027.
 For questions, please contact the director, Prof. Alan George.

 The Allegheny Observatory, which is part of the Physics and Astronomy Department, is the oldest and most historically consequential space research facility on campus.
 The observatory has a long rich history in a variety of areas, and it became especially well-known for its astrometric parallax research program, which set the standard for measuring the distances to nearby stars.
 It currently serves as a laboratory for a variety of student education and research experiences.
 It has always supported public viewing with the telescopes and with other scientific experiences.
 For questions, please contact the director, Prof. David Turnshek.